Jude Hall

 Jude (Judas) Hall was an African-American soldier in the American Revolutionary War.
-He served from 1775 to 1783, thus earning his freedom from slavery.
+He served from 1775 to 1783, one of the longest serving soldiers either Black or white, and earned his freedom from slavery.
 After the war, he married and settled in Exeter, New Hampshire, where his homestead is still known as Jude's Pond.
 Three of his children were kidnapped and sold into slavery, and two of his grandsons fought in the American Civil War.

 Military service

-Jude Hall, of Exeter, New Hampshire, enlisted in May 1775 in the 3rd New Hampshire militia regiment and fought in the Revolutionary War under General Enoch Poor for eight years, earning his freedom from slavery.
+Jude Hall, of Exeter, New Hampshire, enlisted in May 1775 in the 3rd New Hampshire militia regiment under General Enoch Poor, he later re-enlisted in the 2nd NH.
+Jude was one of the longest serving soldiers and fought in the Revolutionary War for eight years, earning his freedom from slavery.
 He was profiled in William C. Nell's book Colored Patriots of New Hampshire, with Sketches of Several Distinguished Colored Persons in 1855, which states: "He was a great soldier and was known in NH to the day of his death by the name Old Rock."
 Hall was possibly the most famous New Hampshire African-American patriot.
+He was one of the longest serving soldiers, either Black or white.